necolas/dotfiles/README.md

 ### Bootable backup-drive script

-These dotfiles include a script that will incrementally back up your data to an external, bootable clone of your computer's internal drive.
+These dotfiles include a script that uses `rync` to incrementally back up your data to an external, bootable clone of your computer's internal drive.
 First, make sure that the value of `DST` in the `bin/backup` script matches the name of your backup-drive.
 Then run the following command:

 ```bash
 $ backup